vszabo2/3d-tic-tac-toe/DEVELOPMENT.md

 https://forum.openframeworks.cc/t/using-ofxpoco-results-into-segmentation-fault/30214
 .
 I removed ofxPoco, I installed poco on my system, and I modified the addon_config.mk file of ofxTalky to use the correct linker flags.

+## 11/19/19
+I was able to use my NdArray class in my openFrameworks project by adding `PROJECT_EXTERNAL_SOURCE_PATHS = ../common/` to config.make.
+I set up an ofxTalky object to act as a server and send an NdArray of ints through it.

+## 11/20/19
+I created another openFrameworks project with an ofxTalky object acting as a client.
+It connects to the server running on the local machine in the other openFrameworks project and extracts an NdArray of ints from it.

+Currently, this doesn't work well.
+The two int parameters get passed through correctly, but the contents of the array does not.
+This is because the current way the NdArray is being serialized is by copying its static memory, including the ints and whatever static memory is in the std::vector.
+However, the bulk of the array is stored in dynamic memory.
+The std::vector only has a pointer to the data.
+The value of the pointer gets sent over, but not the data itself.
+When the client receives the NdArray, the value of the pointer to the data in the internal std::vector is set, but it points to a memory address in the server, which is an invalid address in the client.
+This causes a segfault.

+To fix this, I will implement my own serialization of the NdArray class.
+I will make the class inherit from TalkySerializable and implement the functions associated with that "interface."
+Besides my two int data members, I will need to put the size of the std::vector and the memory that its data pointer points to into the buffer.